 - How internal audit can support the implementation of managerial accountability

-This workshop will focus on developing participants’ ability to identify internal control weaknesses standing in the way of managerial accountability and will allow them to apply the acquired knowledge in their daily work.
-The three-day learning event will revolve around the findings from the OECD SIGMA’s 2018 paper “Managerial Accountability in the Western Balkans” and key take-aways for public sector internal auditors.
-[The participants are expected to read the paper ahead of time].
+This workshop will focused on developing participants’ ability to identify internal control weaknesses standing in the way of managerial accountability.
+The three-day learning event revolved around the findings from the OECD SIGMA’s 2018 paper “Managerial Accountability in the Western Balkans” and key take-aways for public sector internal auditors.

-By the end of the course, participants are expected to:
+By the end of the course, participants have:

-- Understand the relationship between internal control, internal audit and managerial accountability
+- Understood the relationship between internal control, internal audit and managerial accountability

-- Analyze barriers to managerial accountability, identify and assess associated risks in their organizations
+- Analyzed barriers to managerial accountability, identify and assess associated risks in their organizations

-- Formulate corresponding audit objectives, select procedures and define scope
+- Formulated corresponding audit objectives, select procedures and define scope

-- Going forward, understand how to incorporate aspects of managerial accountability in regular system, compliance and performance audits.
+- Going forward, understood how to incorporate aspects of managerial accountability in regular system, compliance and performance audits.

-The workshop is designed for heads of internal audit units and senior internal auditors in public sector organizations in SEE.
+The workshop was designed for heads of internal audit units and senior internal auditors in public sector organizations in SEE.